-How’s your mindfulness practice going in 2018?
-Buddhist monk like presence?
-Mind wandering a lot?
-Either way, if you’re anything like me, you’re always looking for ways to improve.
+How’s your mindfulness practice going?
+Approaching monk like presence?
+Mind still wandering a lot?
+Either way, if you’re here, I’m sure you’re looking for ways to improve.
 Today I’m going to share a way for you to become more mindful without taking any extra time out of your day.
-No extra meditation sessions, no more time needed out of your day… the principle is so simple that you can even practice while drinking your tea.
+No extra meditation sessions, no more time needed out of your day.
+The principle is so simple that you can even practice while drinking your tea.

 Transforming Existing Habits